MyLittleCrab/usb_eject/usecases/ugreen.md

 Refer to the specific driver's documentation for detailed installation steps.
 You will likely need to restart your computer after driver installation.

-### 2. Install `usb_eject` Dependencies
+### 2. Install `Eject2Net` Dependencies

-Ensure you have the `usb_eject` utility built and ready to use.
+Ensure you have the `Eject2Net` utility built and ready to use.
 If you haven't already, follow the "How to Use" section in the main `README.md` to:

 *   Install `libusb` and `pkg-config` using `make install-deps`.
-*   Compile the `usb_eject` program using `make`.
+*   Compile the `Eject2Net` program using `make`.

-Alternatively, if you are on macOSx64, you can directly use the pre-compiled binary provided in the project root by running `./usb_eject`.
+Alternatively, if you are on macOSx64, you can directly use the pre-compiled binary provided in the project root by running `./Eject2Net`.

 ### 3. Eject the Virtual CD-ROM After Each Connection

-Because the device reverts to CD-ROM mode each time it's connected, you will need to run `usb_eject` every time you plug in your Wi-Fi adapter:
+Because the device reverts to CD-ROM mode each time it's connected, you will need to run `Eject2Net` every time you plug in your Wi-Fi adapter:

 1. Connect your UGREEN USB Wi-Fi dongle to your Mac.
-2. Run the `usb_eject` utility:
+2. Run the `Eject2Net` utility:
     ```bash
-    ./usb_eject
+    ./Eject2Net
     ```
 3. From the list of detected USB devices, identify your UGREEN Wi-Fi dongle (by VID:PID, Manufacturer, or Product name) and enter its corresponding number to eject it.